Explanation of Course Numbers

 MAE 6220.
 Applied Computational Fluid Dynamics.
 3 Credits.

 Basic principles of fluid dynamics and aerodynamics.
 Finite difference and finite volume methods.
 Fluid flow and heat transfer analysis of thermo-fluid mechanical systems.
 Computational aerodynamics codes.
 Individual hands-on experience with a commercial CFD code such as FLUENT.
-Prerequisite: approval of department.
+Permission of the department required prior to enrollment.
+(Fall and spring, Every year)

 MAE 6221.
 Fluid Mechanics.
 3 Credits.

 Continuum, kinematics of fluids; stress and strain rate tensors; fundamental equations of viscous compressible flows.
 Irrotational flows; sources, sinks, doublets, and vortices.
 Laminar flow of viscous incompressible fluids; boundary-layer concept.
-Prerequisite: approval of department.
+Permission of the department required prior to enrollment.
+(Fall, Every year)

 MAE 6223.
 Turbomachinery.
 3 Credits.